FAQs

 Spot color printing is relatively simple in that the color is either printing or not.
 Because of this, gradients and Photoshop effects often times do not translate well.

 There are ways to simulate gradients and multiple values with the screen printing process through halftones or bitmap textures.
 A similar technique applies to photographic images.
-We do not have a set standard of what halftone settings work best across the board; different designs may call for different techniques, so we ask that if this is part of your process, contact us and we will work with you to create the best translation of your design to the process.
+We do not have a set standard of what halftone or dither settings work best across the board; different designs may call for different techniques, so we ask that if this is part of your process, contact us and we will work with you to create the best translation of your design to the process.

 Bleed and Trapping